 Research for this project aims to fill this gap in knowledge by offering in-depth academic analysis of several key areas of low-carbon innovation that acknowledges these key issues.
 It seeks to inform policymakers and stakeholders on opportunities for prospective low-carbon transitions, and optimising their global impact, as well as advancing knowledge of contemporary low-carbon innovation in China beyond.

 There will be a clear project focus on impact, communications and engagement, strengthened through collaboration with the STEPS Centre ICE Unit, the Work Foundation and ChinaDialogue.net.
-The project is funded by the Economic and Social Research Council (ESRC) and is an affiliate project of the STEPS Centre.
+The project is funded by the Economic and Social Research Council (ESRC).

 We are very sad to share the news that Prof John Urry, Principal Investigator on the project, died on 18 March 2016.
 An announcement and tribute can be found on the Lancaster University website.

 - Principal Investigator: Prof. John Urry, Centre for Mobilities Research (CeMoRe), Lancaster University, UK